 A city that boasts far more than it’s reputation of being the mecca of country music, Nashville is growing in popularity like wildfire!
-Beyond the honkytonk of downtown, Nashville has outdoor getaways, quaint suburbs sans the typical suburban feel, and several up and coming neighborhoods that are influenced heavily by the young people who reside in them.
+Beyond the honkytonk of downtown, Nashville has outdoor getaways and several up and coming neighborhoods that are influenced heavily by the young people who reside in them.

-If you don’t mind an hour and a half drive, in our opinion, this is an absolute must.
+While this a 1.5 hour drive from Nash, this is an absolute must.
 Several hiking trails, two enormous waterfalls, plenty of parking, I’ll let the pictures say the rest.

 WHERE TO EAT:

 Pinewood Social is located downtown near the walking bridge.
 It has a Crema coffee roaster in the front, a large restaurant and even it's own private patio with hot tubs... and a bowling alley.
 Could you long for more?
 Also, my brother in law works there so you should go visit him.
 The breakfast was unreal amazing.
 A must!

 Puckett’s is a down-home eatery in Nashville (with a second location 30 minutes away in the charming suburb of Franklin.)
 Think Grandma’s southern cooking, add a dollop of “cooked to perfection."
 Try the Chicken Fried Chicken.

 Bartaco offers delicious, street-style Mexican food in a modern Mediterranean atmosphere in the rejuvenated 12 South neighborhood.
 The Bartaco eatery, which is directly in the middle of the 12S neighborhood, offers several eclectic a la carte tacos and takes on a bevy of Mexican foods.